zxleong/GPRNet/README.md

 Note: This repository contains only codes.
 To reproduce the figures at a local machine, please download all data sets here: https://bit.ly/36hDrRj (The password is *a u t o m a t e G P R* , without spaces)

+#### Key Points from paper:
+- We propose a deep learning-based EM velocity inversion for GPR zero-offset data
+- Tests on synthetic examples show accurate velocity inversion results
+- Applications to field data yield predictions that agree with the velocity models derived from previous physics-based inversion studies

+#### GPRNet Architecture comment:
+- Essentially, it's an encoder-decoder based Convolutional Neural Network (CNN).
+- The framework is designed based on the on DeepLabV3 architecture(https://arxiv.org/abs/1706.05587)

 #### **Synthetic EM Velocity Inversion**
 ##### 1D Scenario:-